craftingcity/RollHighOrDie/Selections Glossary/Magics/Spell Effects.md

 ## Spell Effects
 ### Range
 #### Touch Range
 This Spell has a 5' Range.
+This spell's

 #### Short Range
 #### Long Range